Gradient Descent with Large Step Sizes: Chaos and Fractal Convergence Region: Simplified Matrix Factorization

 \section{Simplified Matrix Factorization}

 In this section, we study gradient descent in the special case of problem~\eqref{eq:general-fac} where $d_y=1$, i.e., factorizing a scalar $y$ as the inner product of two vectors as $u^\top v$.
-This and similar scalar factorization settings have served as canonical models for understanding large-step-size dynamics \citep{lewkowycz2020large, wang2022large, kreisler2023gradient, ahn2023learning, zhu2023understanding}.
-Compared to these works, our analysis extends to critical step sizes, rather than restricting to bounded step sizes, and characterizes the chaos in gradient descent.
+This and similar scalar factorization settings have served as canonical models for understanding large-step-size dynamics \citep{lewkowycz2020large, wang2022large, kreisler2023gradient, ahn2023learning, zhu2023understanding, kalra2025universal}.
+Compared to these, our analysis extends to the full spectrum of step sizes, rather than restricting to bounded step sizes.
 Proofs for results in this section are in Appendix~\ref{app:scalar}.